 Wait until the eyes adjust to the new prescription before getting a second pair.
 Because we buy so many glasses, if there is a special on buying two pairs of glasses, the optician will make a note in my file to honor the promotion when I get my second pair of glasses a few days after I adjust to the prescription.

-If you have low vision, ALWAYS get the extra protection plan that gives free repairs and touch ups.
-Every few months, I have to get my tint done again due to fading from the sun and I need the backs of the glasses adjusted so they don’t slip off my face.
-Also, this plan guarantees a replacement pair of glasses if I break them beyond repair.
+If you have low vision, always get the extra protection plan that gives free repairs and touch ups.
+Every few months, I have to get my tint done again due to fading from the sun.
+I also need the backs of the glasses adjusted so they don’t slip off my face.
+In addition, this plan guarantees a replacement pair of glasses if I break them beyond repair.
 Since I cannot function without my glasses, this is extremely important.